wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-script-actions.md

 ## Debug custom scripts

 The script error logs are stored, along with other output, in the default Storage account that you specified for the cluster at its creation.
 The logs are stored in a table with the name *u<\cluster-name-fragment><\time-stamp>setuplog*.
 These are aggregated logs that have records from all of the nodes (head node and worker nodes) on which the script runs in the cluster.
 An easy way to check the logs is to use HDInsight Tools for Visual Studio.
-For installing the tools, see [Get started using Visual Studio Hadoop tools for HDInsight](/documentation/articles/hdinsight-hadoop-visual-studio-tools-get-started#install-hdinsight-tools-for-visual-studio)
+For installing the tools, see [Get started using Visual Studio Hadoop tools for HDInsight](/documentation/articles/hdinsight-hadoop-visual-studio-tools-get-started/#install-hdinsight-tools-for-visual-studio)

 **To check the log using Visual Studio**

 1. Open Visual Studio.
 2. Click **View**, and then click **Server Explorer**.
- **Azure  3.
-Right-click "Azure", click Connect to **Azure Subscriptions**, and then enter your credentials.
+3. Right-click "Azure", click Connect to **Azure Subscriptions**, and then enter your credentials.
 4. Expand **Storage**, expand the Azure storage account used as the default file system, expand **Tables**, and then double-click the table name.